yame-repos/gwasQxE/README.md

 A bug when argument Env = "trial" in the function gwasQxE has been fiexd.

 - 0.1.0
-The first vesrion of this repository.
+The first version of this repository.

 <!-- end list -->